SwikritiT/swaglabs-tests/blog/blog.md

 ```

 It took around 36 sec for Playwright to run tests in both browsers in headed mode.
-Execution time ranged from 33-36 seconds with average execution time: 36 seconds.
+Execution time ranged from 33 to 36 seconds with an average execution time of 36 seconds.

 ### **Summary Table: Test Execution in Multiple Browsers**